ivkram/specvizitor/_sources/userguide/troubleshooting.rst

 1. Check the console output - error messages can help you to pinpoint the exact source of the problem.

-2. `Update specvizitor to the latest version <../gettingstarted.html#updating-specvizitor>`__ - a bug might have been fixed in the latest version.
+2. `Update specvizitor <../gettingstarted.html#updating-specvizitor>`__ - some bugs might have been fixed in the latest version.

 3. Reset specvizitor to its initial state::